Meet the Forum for Community Solutions Team

-Monique is the Director of the Opportunity Youth Forum and the Deputy Director of the Forum for Community Solutions.
+Monique Miles is a Vice President of the Aspen Institute, the Director of the Opportunity Youth Forum, and Managing Director of the Aspen Institute Forum for Community Solutions.

 Prior to joining the Forum for Community Solutions, Monique was the Director, Postsecondary Achievement at the National Youth Employment Coalition (NYEC).
 In her role at NYEC, Monique oversaw the Postsecondary Success Initiative, a national pilot that supported Community Based Organizations (CBOs) across the country to design and implement postsecondary programming, in partnership with local institutions of higher learning, for students who were disconnected from education.

 Monique began her career in education reform working as a Literacy Instructor at Youth Opportunity Boston.
 In this role Monique worked directly with students remanded to the Massachusetts Department of Youth Services (DYS) to design and deliver education and career development curriculum.
 Monique went on to serve the same population of students through political advocacy initiatives at the Commonwealth Corporation (CommCorp).